KallDozer/Project_Varns_Vazques_Weber/README.md

 **PHASE 1**

 With the model of the A10 developed we needed to implement behaivors into the agents (vehicles) that would allow them to decide whether they wanted to stay on the road, or take the next off-ramp.
 To do this we developed stay probabilities in each of the decision nodes, this was set to 80% meaning the cars had a 20% chance to get off the A10 at each off ramp.
-We did this to ensure cars would only stay on the A10 for approximately 4-5 off ramaps, an accurate behavior we gathered from our real world data, while some would stay on the A10 for no more than 8 off ramps.
+We did this to ensure cars would only stay on the A10 for approximately 4-5 off ramps, an accurate behavior we gathered from our real world data, while some would stay on the A10 for no more than 8 off ramps.
 It's important to note that this probability did not change for the remainder of the experiment.

 Additionally, we needed to develop accurate traffic flow that would represent the A10 during morning and afternoon traffic.
-To do this we utilzed our real world data represetned in Figure 7.
+To do this we utilzed our real world data represented in Figure 7.
 This data was then assigned to the requisite on ramp and divided by two, half the number being assigned to the two on ramps in an area.
 Because this model was built to 1/10 scale we then took those numbers and multiplied them by .1, which gave us our traffic source numbers for each of the on ramps.
 These vaules remained the same for all experiments.

 With the model completed we add a distribution map that allowed us to track how long each agent was on the A10.
-The purpose of this plot was to gather how long each agent stay on the A10 and to allow us to determine if the solution we developed actually helped increase or decrease overall traffic times.
-The last thing the researchers did to the model was add a heat map that depicted in green, yellow, orange, and red where hotspots were developing.
-Below is an image of model after running and the results.
+The purpose of this plot was to gather how long each agent stays on the A10 and to allow us to determine if the solution we developed actually helped to decrease (or possibly increase) the overall traffic times.
+The last thing the researchers did to the model was an added heat map that depicted in green, yellow, orange, and red where hotspots were developing (depending on the average speed in that section).
+Below is an image of the model after running and the corresponding result.

 ![PHASE 1](images/Denisty_v1.png)
-**Figure 9: Density Map for No Bypass**
+**Figure 9: Density Map - Phase 1 (before Bypass)**

 We could see that there were two primarly traffic flow issues from Phase 1.
-Hotspots were occuring at intesection 10 and 13, while the rest of the A10 ran smoothly.
-These areas of the map are where they A10 shrinks from three lanes to two lanes, or shortly there after in the case of intersection 10.
+Hotspots were occuring at intesection 10 and 13, while the rest of the A10 rans smoothly.
+These are surprisingly the areas of the road, right before or after the intersections, where the number of lanes are changing from 3 to 2 or 2 to 3 lanes.
 Each run of the simulation gave us the same results where traffic always seemed to back up at these on and off ramps.
 Below is an image of these traffic jams.

 ![Intersection 10](images/Section10.png)